syagawa/cameyamasan/README.md

     set M5Stack-Timer-Cam in ESP32 Arduino( not M5Stack Arduino)
 5. Connect Timer Camera X to PC by USB.
 6. Compile to Timer Camera X.

-### Compile source to Camera by PlatformIO in PC

-1. Install VSCode & PlatformIO to PC.
-2. git clone this repository.
-3. Install VSCode on pc, start VSCode, then install PlatformIO extension.
-    * Set M5Stack-Timer-Cam
-4. Open this repository in VSCode.
-5. Open ar diretory by PlatformIO extension.
-6. Connect Timer Camera X to PC by USB.
-7. Compile to Timer Camera X.

-*** Compiling on PlatformIO is not well tested, so I recommend compiling on Arduino. ***

 ## 2. Raspberry Pi settings